r-transit/tidytransit/README.md

 This output was suppressed in the last section to save space given how verbose it is.
 But the highlighted `NOTE` explains that *if one observes an error or warning during the import process*, one can extract a data frame of problems, which is stored as an attribute for any data frame contained within any `gtfs` object that had a warning output.

-As an example, let's extract the data and problems data frames for a url with parsing errors/warnings.
+As an example, let's extract the gtfs data and problems data for a url with parsing errors/warnings.
+You can use `import gtfs` without going through transitfeeds.com if you choose too.

 ``` r
 url <- 'http://www.co.fairbanks.ak.us/transportation/MACSDocuments/GTFS.zip'